skilesare/immortality/a_new_constitution/article-vii---commentary.md

 _The right of citizens of the United States to vote shall not be denied or abridged by the United States or by any State on account of race, color, sex, gender identification, sexual orientation, genetic typing, or previous condition of servitude.
 The Congress shall have the power to enforce this article by appropriate legislation._

-We update and modernize this amendment to include gender identifcation, sexual orientation, or genetics.
+We update and modernize this amendment to include gender identification, sexual orientation, or genetics.

 _Right XV_